NyanCAD/SimServer/README.md

 Most simulators have a command-line interface that takes source files and spits out data files.
 Most also have a C API to do more tight integration.

 SimServer is an abstraction over the C API of various simulators that allows you to offer tighter integration with multiple simulators.
+For example:

+* Results as data structure instead of obscure file formats
+* Progress updates
+* Streaming results
+* Simulator subclasses to access simulator-specific features

 ## Why